DrSquiddy69/Squiddys-Resource-Pack/README.md

 - Vanilla Minecraft 1.21.5 & 1.21.6 (and more soon)
 - Working on any Client (purely visual)
 - Other resource packs layered below.

+License: CC BY-NC-SA 4.0
+You may remix, adapt, or share this pack non-commercially as long as you credit "DrSquiddy69" and license your changes under the same terms.